Master Integrals for Electroweak corrections to $gg \to\gamma\gamma$ -- Light quark contributions: Planar Topologies

 In order to solve for boundary points we note the following limit

 is regular, and further is free of non-rational functions.
-We can therefore solve along the $x=0$ boundary entirely in terms of GPL solutions, with letters drawn from the following set

-in region A. The unknown boundary constants attributed to the 7 integrals with non-rational functions in the bulk space can be quickly determined through the vanishing of the integrals as $y\rightarrow 0$ or ($z_A \rightarrow 0$).
+We can therefore solve along the $x=0$ boundary entirely in terms of GPL solutions, with letters drawn from the set $\{0,\pm i, \pm {1}/{\sqrt{3}}, \pm{i}/{\sqrt{5}} \}$ in region A. The unknown boundary constants attributed to the 7 integrals with non-rational functions in the bulk space can be quickly determined through the vanishing of the integrals as $y\rightarrow 0$ or ($z_A \rightarrow 0$).
 The equivalent boundary GPLs in Region B can be obtained from these results via analytic continuation (using $z_A = i /z_B$) when $y <-4$.
 We have written our alphabet to allow smooth extraction of the $x\rightarrow 0$ limit, however in doing so we introduce the spurious letter $\eta_1 = 1- 2x$, which introduces a (spurious) singularity in region A. In order to avoid paths which cross the resulting branch cut, we also solve the following differential equations

-which again, is entirely made up of GPL solutions (with the same letters as eq.~\ref{eq:PIIIlimt}), and known boundary constants.
+which again, is entirely made up of GPL solutions (with the same letters as $x\to0$ limit), and known boundary constants.
 For region B, the boundary solutions at $x=0$ are sufficient.

-With our boundary constants in hand we are therefore able to evaluate the remaining 7 integrals via path integration starting at the boundary points described aboves.
+With our boundary constants in hand we are therefore able to evaluate the remaining 7 integrals via path integration starting at the boundary points described above.
 We present results for all integrals evaluated at specific phase space points in Appendix~\ref{appendix:PIII}.
 In order to demonstrate the flexibility of our code we present the evaluation of the most complicated 7 point integrals along the arbitrary line $y = -2.6x - 1$ where we show results from $x=1$ to $x=3$ in Fig.\ref{fig:PII_plot}.
 We made this choice to compactly demonstrate the lack of issues around $x=1/2$ and to evaluate the integrals above and below threshold.
 Also shown in the figure is a comparison to the result obtained using the numerical package {\tt{AMFlow}}~\cite{Liu:2022chg} with a point taken in each region.
 We have checked all of our integrals with {\tt{AMFlow}}\footnote{and {\tt{pySecDec}} for selected MIs} and we find perfect agreement within to the reported uncertainty from the numerical codes.